SmogDr/edar_coursebook/docs/02-rprog1.md

 ## Objectives

-This Chapter is designed around the following learning objectives.
-Upon completing this Chapter, you should be able to:
+This chapter is designed around the following learning objectives.
+Upon completing this chapter, you should be able to:

 - Define free and open source software and list some of its advantages over proprietary software
 - Recognize the difference between R and RStudio
-- Download and install both R and RStudio to your own computer
-- Describe the differences between base R code that you initially download and "package" code that you use to expand BaseR
+- Describe the differences between base R code that you initially download and "package" code that you use to expand base R
-- Use RStudio to download and install a package from CRAN to your computer
+- Use RStudio to download and install a package from the Comprehensive R Archive Network (CRAN) to your computer
 - Use RStudio to load a package that you have installed within an R session
-- Demonstrate how to access help documentation (vignettes, helpfiles) for a package and its functions
+- Demonstrate how to access help documentation including vignettes and helpfiles for a package and its functions
-- Demonstrate how to submit R expressions at the console prompt to communicate with R
+- Demonstrate how to submit R expressions at the console
 - Define the general syntax for calling a function and for specifying both required and optional arguments for that function
 - Describe what an R object is and how to assign an R object a name to reference it in later code
 - Describe how to create vector objects of numeric and character classes